wijdankhaled/reading-noote/README.md

 # amman-201

-# 102 reading table
+## 102 reading table

-### my name is wijdan khaled  iam 22 years old i studied computer sciene at bau university this is my reading not in table what i read in our cours :)
+### my name is wijdan khaled  iam 22 years old i studied computer sciene at bau university this is my reading note in a table what i read in our cours :) in ASAC

 | what i read 102d29 |    link     |
 | ----------- | ----------- |